The best way to capture Facebook Ads data in Tally Forms

 Leads By Facebook Ad Network

-By understanding which social networks your ads perform best on, you can focus your efforts on those platforms to improve your results and achieve better outcomes.
+By understanding which social networks your ads perform best on, you can focus your precious marketing budget on those platforms and ultimately get more leads at a lower cost per lead.

 3. Leads by campaign